tits4net/Transparent-Secure-Gateway/README.md

 2. Generate configuration file with cb_gen_config_file and copy it to /etc/crypt_bridge/cb.conf
 3. Generate client public/private key with "key generator/client/crypt_bridge_gen_key"
 4. Configure the two interfaces as bridge with brctl.
 The bridge name have to be br-br0.
+5. Make sure your interfaces don't use Generic Receive Offload or Large Receive Offload or disable them with ethtool
-5. Allow iptable to inspect bridge traffic
+6. Allow iptable to inspect bridge traffic
 ```
 echo "1" > /proc/sys/net/bridge/bridge-nf-call-iptables
 ```
-6. Add MSS-Clamping to avoid MTU oversize by adding the TSG metadata with TCP
+7. Add MSS-Clamping to avoid MTU oversize by adding the TSG metadata with TCP
 ```
 iptables -t mangle -A POSTROUTING -p tcp --tcp-flags SYN,RST SYN -o br-br0 -j TCPMSS --set-mss 1411
 ```
-7. You can start the crypt_bridge software.
+8. You can start the crypt_bridge software.
 After start it gets demonized.

 ## Usage
 1. The client connect to the secure server and send its private key